DFHack/dfhack/docs/guides/modding-guide.rst

   loaded.
 * Modifications to the game raws (potentially with custom raw tokens) go in ``raw/objects/``.
+* A control script in ``raw/scripts/`` that handles enabling and disabling your mod.
-* A subfolder for your mod under ``raw/scripts/`` will contain all the scripts used by your mod, including the main initialization code in ``main.lua`` which registers all your timer and event callbacks.
+* A subfolder for your mod under ``raw/scripts/`` will contain all the internal scripts used by your mod.

 It is a good idea to use a version control system to organize changes to your mod code.
 You can create a separate Git repository for each of your mods.
 The ``README.md`` file